Why global connections and overseas professional development matter

 In 2003 the Department for International Development (DfID) initiated a project supporting Bulgaria with EU accession preparation.
 Disabled children’s services were identified as needing significant improvement.
-In my role as Head of Early Years at Bolton Metropolitan Borough Council I was asked by a representative from DfID if a delegation from three towns in Bulgaria could visit to see good provision and practice.
+In my role as Head of Early Years in Bolton I was asked by a representative from DfID if a delegation from three towns in Bulgaria could visit to see good provision and practice.
 We facilitated the visit, enabling the delegation to meet staff, local politicians, and parent partnership groups.
 We demonstrated examples of good quality provision, and shared learning about child-centred service development.

 The project leader, Rob Williams, invited me to lead a return delegation to Bulgaria.
 The purpose of the visit was to:

-raise awareness in the locality about the needs of disabled children
+Raise awareness in the locality about the needs of disabled children

-support with service planning and development
+Support with service planning and development

-support the development of parent advocacy
+Support the development of parent advocacy

-help develop genuine partnership working between Non Government Organisations (NGOs) and the Municipality
+Help develop genuine partnership working between Non Government Organisations (NGOs) and the Municipality

 We invited elected members (including the Exec Member for Children’s Services Cllr Linda Thomas), leaders in education, health and social care from Bolton and Cheshire, the Parent Partnership Group lead, and a young woman with Down’s Syndrome (Ailsa) who often facilitated our disability awareness training.

-The Challenges we encountered included entrenched beliefs and mindsets which excluded disabled children and people from local communities.
+The challenges we encountered included entrenched beliefs and mindsets which excluded disabled children and people from local communities.
 Citizens had written to the local Mayor expressing disgust that disabled children were sometimes out in public.
 Children with disabilities were removed from families and placed in Institutions in the mountains.